danielbachhuber/Assignment-Desk/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.5

-Empower the community to participate in the journalistic process and guide them along the way.
+Empower the users to participate in the journalism being done at your site and guide them along the way.

 == Description ==

-The Assignment Desk is an editorial tool for news organizations using WordPress as their content management system.
-The goal of the plugin is to facilitate community engagement with the news production process.
+Assignment Desk is an editorial tool for news organizations using WordPress as their content management system.
+The goal of the plug-in is to make community engagement with the news production process easier and more efficient.

-The plugin allows community members to submit tips and story ideas to the news organization, and volunteer to help with the story in various ways.
+The plug-in allows community members to submit tips or story ideas to the news organization, and volunteer to help with the story in various ways, while preserving editorial oversight.

-Once story ideas have been approved, the Assignment Desk allows users to participate in the reporting for a particular story.
-An editor may assign specific roles (e.g. photographer, writer) to the user as well as limit those eligible to contribute by user type (e.g. student contributor, professional journalist).
+Once story ideas have been approved, Assignment Desk allows users to participate in the reporting of a particular story.
+An editor may assign specific roles (e.g. photographer, writer) to the user as well as limit those eligible to contribute by user type (e.g. first time contributor, regular contributor, professional journalist).

-It also allows community members to demonstrate their support in story ideas that have either have not yet been assigned or are in production.
-They can give feedback on stories in progress.
+Community members can vote their support for story ideas that have either have not yet been assigned or are in production.
+They can also give feedback on stories in progress.

-Ultimately, the Assignment Desk hopes bring any community member, let it be business owner, high school students, freelance journalist or otherwise, into the story production process in a structured way.
+Assignment Desk hopes bring any community member into the story production process in a structured way.
+But it could also be used to manage a large staff of professional or semi-pro contributors and distribute assignments to them, while permitting them to suggest ideas, as well.

 More details can be found at (http://www.openassignment.org/)